 At software services firm Clearvision, three HR team members who took a mental health first aid course last year have made themselves available for employees to contact if they need support.
 The company also has an employee-led group called Hearts and Minds, which hosts a weekly video call where coworkers can talk about how they feel.

 “It’s been quite surprising how much people have opened up about how they’re feeling,” says Kathryn Tombs, HR director at Clearvision.
 “I try to get on the calls every time and I can pick up the pointers if someone’s not feeling great.
 Then I’ll contact them afterwards.”

-2. Giving employees access to meditation apps and online resources
+2. Giving employees access to meditation apps and online mental health resources

 Various companies have given employees access to wellbeing apps and other online resources designed to reduce stress and anxiety — many of which have seen an uptick in visitors over the past few months.